run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 1. Open the Administration User interface.
 2. Go to `Settings | General`.
 3. Turn on `Login with SSO`.
+4. Enter the administrator email.
+5. Select the SSO protocol.
+Choose `Saml 2` or `Open ID Connect`.

+For `Saml 2`:

-4. In the `Metadata XML Url` field, enter the URL to the XML Metadata file.
+   1. In the `Metadata XML Url` field, enter the URL to the XML Metadata file.
+   2. In the `GID` field, enter the GID.
+   3. In the `GROUPS` field, enter the groups.
+   4. In the `SUPPLEMENTARYGROUPS` field, enter the supplementary groups.
-5. In the `Administrator email` field, enter the first administrator user.
+   5. In the `UID` field, enter the UID.
-6. In the `Logout URL` field, enter the desired URL logout page.
+   6. In the `Logout URI` field, enter the desired URL logout page.
    7. Press `Save`.

+For `Open ID Connect`:

+:octicons-versions-24: Version 2.10 and later.

+   1. In the `Discovery Document URL` field, enter the URL to the discovery document.
+   2. In the `Client ID` field, enter the client ID.
+   3. In the `Client Secret` field, enter the client secret.
+   4. In the `GID` field, enter the GID.
+   5. In the `GROUPS` field, enter the groups.
+   6. In the `SUPPLEMENTARYGROUPS` field, enter the supplementary groups.
+   7. In the `UID` field, enter the UID.
+   8. In the `Logout URI` field, enter the desired URL logout page.
+   9. Press `Save`.

 Once you press `Save` you will receive a `Redirect URI` and an `Entity ID`.
 Both values must be set on the IdP side.